astronomer/docs/astro/kubernetespodoperator.md

 - Execute a custom Docker image per task with Python packages and dependencies that would otherwise conflict with the rest of your Deployment's dependencies.
 This includes Docker images in a private registry or repository.
 - Specify CPU and Memory as task-level limits or minimums to optimize for cost and performance.
 - Write task logic in a language other than Python.
 This gives you flexibility and can enable new use cases across teams.
-- Scale task growth horizontally in a way that is cost-effective, dynamic, and minimally dependent on Worker resources.
+- Scale task growth horizontally in a way that is cost-effective, dynamic, and minimally dependent on worker resources.
 - Set Kubernetes-native configurations in a YAML file, including volumes, secrets, and affinities.

-On Astro, the Kubernetes infrastructure required to run the KubernetesPodOperator is built into every Cluster in the Data Plane and is managed by Astronomer.
+On Astro, the Kubernetes infrastructure required to run the KubernetesPodOperator is built into every Cluster in the data plane and is managed by Astronomer.

 ## Prerequisites